gabrielrovesti/unipd-bachelor-master-computer-science-notes/README.md

 - **Star** 🌟 the repository
 - **Share** 📤 with your colleagues and friends
 - **Contribute** by opening Issues or Pull Requests for updates or improvements
+- **Support this project** by doing donations (dedicated to all of the envious people that like to stalk my repos - I walk alone, since in 5 years, the cloud has that level of depth for a reason.
+Write in private and do not insult in groups where I am not present if you have to complain.
+But I think you cannot.)

 ---